pv6035/DATA-STRUCTURES-AND-ALGORITHMS/README.md

 # DATA-STRUCTURES-AND-ALGORITHMS
 21CSC201J DATA STRUCTURES AND ALGORITHMS by PRANSHU VERMA (RA2211003010742)

+# INTRODUCTION
+This repository consist of all the DSA experiments done in lab classes.

 # LIST OF EXPERIMENTS
 01. Implementation of Structures
 02. Implementation of Structures using Pointers